 "With that in mind, these attacks appear at a first glance to be part of an intimidation campaign; in the absence of any statements by the attackers, we are left only with speculation," Wikileaks said.

 In December, hackers claiming to be associated with Anonymous hacked Stratfor and published information about the company's clientele, including credit card information.
-Stratfor subsequently shut down its website and promised free ID theft protection for its customers.
+Stratfor subsequently shut down its website and promised free identity theft protection for its customers.